lagom/lagom/docs/manual/scala/releases/Migration15.md

 If you are not using Kubernetes or DC/OS, you must configure your services in a way that suits your production environment.
 See [[Running Lagom in production|ProductionOverview]] for more information.

+If you are using ConductR in production and need assistance migrating to other solutions please [contact Lightbend](https://www.lightbend.com/contact).

 ## Lightbend Orchestration